 This year I vowed not to let it slip away.
 It’s like a personal challenge.
 Bring on ALL THE CHERRIES!

-The fresh berries take this caramel ice cream to the next level.
-And, while we're at it, you could always make extra cherry jam to stash some away for when you're missing them!
+Like they do in my Raspberry Sorbet recipe, the fresh berries take this caramel ice cream to the next level.
+And, while we’re at it, you could always make extra cherry jam to stash some away for when you’re missing them!
 No regrets will be tolerated here!

 I don’t know why but cherries and caramel cry out for Bourbon.
 They just do.